Burleigh Heads

 In terms of cultural diversity, Burleigh Heads records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Burleigh Heads' cultural diversity aligns with its wider area, with 82.3% citizens, 76.8% born in Australia, and 92.0% speaking English only at home.
-Christianity dominates Burleigh Heads at 48.1%.
-Judaism is overrepresented at 0.3%, compared to None% regionally.
+Burleigh Heads' cultural diversity was found to align with the wider region's average, with 82.3% of its population being citizens, 76.8% born in Australia, and 92.0% speaking English only at home.
+Christianity was the dominant religion in Burleigh Heads, comprising 48.1% of its population.
+Notably, Judaism was overrepresented, making up 0.3% compared to 0.1% regionally.

 Frequently Asked Questions - Diversity